xndbogdan/Lucid-Engine/README.md

 # Lucid Raycaster

 A simple raycasting engine that I originally wrote back in college (2017) and recently decided to rewrite in Rust for no particular reason.
-The original version was written in Java, but let's be honest for a bit and admin that absolutely no one likes Java.
+The original version was written in Java, but let's be honest for a bit and admit that absolutely no one likes Java.
 Perhaps not even Java developers themselves.
 So here we are.

 ## What's New?